kevinychen/google-sheet-qrcode/readme.md

 ### Development

-Run `npm run dev` and go to `http://localhost:1234`.
+Run `npm run dev` and go to http://localhost:1234.

-When merging a change, run `npm run build` and commit the changes to the `docs/google-sheet-qrcode*` files.
+Before committing a change, run `npm run build` and include the changes to the [docs](./docs) directory.